Welcome To The Divide

 at the impossibly icy chill of my frozen infant skin and the even more chilling

-silence of my black but blinking eyes which stared straight back into her soul.
+silence of my pale grey hued and unblinking eyes that stared straight back into

 But then,